immunogenomics/RA_Atlas_CITEseq/README.md

 myeloid_uwot_model
 ```

-Every reference data has the same format.
-Taking one cell type reference as an example, you will see the saved datafrmaes as follows.
+Every reference data has the same data structure format.
+Taking one cell type reference as an example, you will see the substructures as follows.
 ```
 > ref <- readRDS("myeloid_reference_2023-03-12.rds")
 > str(ref)